 The ‘Towards Normal Birth policy’ was instituted by NSW Health in 2010 to minimise the number of Caesarean section deliveries in public hospitals3.
 So if you have a wish for a Caesarean section it will probably go unheeded.

-I recently had an uninsured patient book with me at 36 weeks pregnancy.
+I recently had an uninsured patient book with me at 36 weeks pregnant.
 She had been attending a clinic in a public hospital.
 As the pregnancy advanced she developed severe sciatica pain.
 Her only relief was with strict bed rest and very strong painkiller drugs.
 She was desperate for induction of labour but this was not agreed to at the public hospital because of her gestation.
-I assessed her and booked her induction the next week, when she was 37 weeks pregnant.
+I assessed her and booked her induction the next week when she was 37 weeks pregnant.
 All went well, a healthy baby and the sciatica went.

 I had another patient who saw me eight months after a VBAC attempt that went horribly wrong when she was managed at a public hospital.
 The patient had requested an elective Caesarean section but was denied that request1.